surendranb/CarDash/README.md

 ⚠️ Battery voltage reading accuracy depends on OBD-II adapter quality
 ⚠️ Not all metrics are supported by all vehicles (manufacturer dependent)
 ⚠️ Performance may vary based on vehicle's OBD-II implementation
+⚠️ **Android Auto UI is currently single-column only (list view); grid or two-column layouts are not yet supported**

+> **Note:** Android Auto UI may look different from the phone UI.
+See in-app for the latest appearance.

 ## ### 🚗 Android Auto Integration Setup